JulianKahnert/blog/Content/posts/2021-08-09--network-debugging-on-macos.md

 - [Cloudflare](https://1.1.1.1/purge-cache/)
 - [Google](https://developers.google.com/speed/public-dns/cache)

-You can use a [DNS Checker](https://dnschecker.org) to valide DNS changes.
+You can use a [DNS Checker](https://dnschecker.org) to validate DNS changes.

 Tip: Set a short DNS record TTL some time before you make changes.
 This will speed up the DNS propagation and your testing afterwards.